-THE START OF YOUR 200 HOUR JOURNEY INTO TEACHING AND LIVING A YOGIC LIFE
+THE START OF YOUR 200 HOUR JOURNEY: LIVING AND TEACHING YOGA

 It is our greatest pleasure to welcome you to this yoga teacher training.
-This manual is a distilled collection of thousands of years of wisdom from both East & West.
+This manual will help guide you throughout your training.

-You'll notice this manual is rather light on words; indeed this is intentional.
+You'll notice this manual is light on words: indeed this is intentional.
 Learning yoga is not like learning in a classroom.
-Rather than studying it conceptually like math or science, everything in yoga is to be applied directly to your life.
-You learn by testing the concepts on yourself and noticing how they affect your living experience.
-This manual is designed to give you exactly the information you need and nothing more.
-Hopefully, this encourages you to be present with your internal experience throughout the training.
+Rather than learning a subject conceptually that may or may not be applied later, in yoga, everything is immediately verifiable through your own experience.
+You learn it by testing the concepts on yourself and noticing how they effect your life.
+For this reason, this manual is designed to give you exactly the information you need and nothing more.
+Hopefully, this encourages you to be present with yourself, and with your teachers throughout the training.

 The purpose of yoga, as stated in the Yoga Sutras of Patanjali, is to "still the fluctuations of the mind."
 That simple statement is the very essence of all yogic practices.
-Throughout history, thousands of yogis have invented new techniques, all with this in mind.
-In this foundational training, you'll learn many of these techniques, their history, and how to apply them to your own life.
+Throughout history, thousands of yogis have invented new techniques and practices, all with this in mind.
+In this foundational training, you're going to have the opportunity to learn many of these techniques, their history, and how to apply them to your own life.

-The study of yoga is a lifelong journey.
-Traditionally in India, masters wouldn't take new students unless they gave a 12 year commitment.
+The study of yoga is a lifetime journey.
+Traditionally in India, masters wouldn't take new students unless they gave 12 years commitments.
+Indeed, it can take this long to grasp them in all their subtleties.
 Practitioners would spend months, or even years on a single asana or breathing technique.
-Indeed, it can take this long to grasp the teachings in all their subtleties.
-Needless to say, this is not practical for us in our lives today.
+Needless to say, this is not practical for us in our lives now.
 However, there is certainly a wisdom in choosing less, focusing on what is essential, and mastering it.
 On this training, we will help you stay focused mostly on the basic, foundational ideas of yoga.
-You'll receive simple practices you can immediately apply to your life and your students lives.
+Rather than overwhelm you with concepts, we're going to give you simple practices you can apply to your life and your students lives, immediately.